kubernetes/community/contributors/devel/sig-release/cherry-picks.md

 - The patch was exceedingly tiny and very unlikely to introduce new problems
 - Luckily, it was caught shortly after the release was supposed to be unsupported

+## What qualifies for a milestone

+In practice, you should fix anything simple that saves folks time when the intent is obvious or a milestone decision has been made.
+For example, you might add/modify kind and priority labels for a PR to match a correlating issue, or make sure an urgently awaited PR is in the milestone so it will pass CI.

+Milestones must be set on the PR reflecting the milestone for the target release branch (for example, milestone v1.11 for a cherry-pick onto branch release-1.11).
+This is normally done for you by automation.

+Here's what is believed are the important functions that the milestone-maintainer performs:

+1. Reminds Issue/PR owners that `kind/` `sig/` and `priority/` labels are required (see below, though).

+2. Removes issues/PRs from the milestone that don't belong there.